 Book online and enjoy exclusive savings on Intrepid's 10 Day Morocco Family Holiday Comfort.
-Embrace your family’s sense of adventure, without forgoing comfort, on this ten-day tour through the mystical and mesmerising land of Morocco.
-Explore the French-infused port city of Casablanca, wander the labyrinth of tanneries and spice souks in Fes, discover the rocky landscape of the Atlas Mountains, camp under the starry night sky of the Sahara desert, sip mint tea with locals in Todra Gorge and join the nightly carnival of fortune tellers, performers and acrobats in Marrakech.
+Embrace your family’s sense of adventure without forgoing comfort on this 10-day trip through Morocco.
+Explore the French-infused port city of Casablanca, wander the labyrinth of tanneries and spice souks in Fes, discover the rocky landscape of the Atlas Mountains, camp under the starry night sky of the Sahara, sip mint tea with locals in Todra Gorge and join the nightly carnival of fortune tellers, performers and acrobats in Marrakech.
+From ancient kasbah ruins to colourful bazaars, and all the couscous read more and tasty tagines in between, your expert guide will ensure you uncover all the highlights while allowing for plenty of free, family time to create treasured memories at your own pace.

 Salaam Aleikum!
 Welcome to Morocco.
 You and your family will be met at Casablanca airport by a local representative and taken to the hotel.
 There are no activities planned until your welcome meeting at 5 pm.
 As there's little free time included in Casablanca, it’s recommended you arrive a couple of days early to explore the city.
 Modelled after Marseille in France, this city is famous for its art deco buildings and the modern-day masterpiece, the Hassan II Mosque.
 If you do have time to space, maybe wander the old medina and the city walls, then jump in a taxi to visit the Quartiers des Habous – the new medina.
 You can also walk along the Corniche, watching the locals play football on the beach, or take it easy with a glass of sweet mint tea in one of the many great cafes.
 (D)